kubernetes/website/content/en/blog/_posts/2021-10-05-nsa-cisa-hardening.md

 upgrade their clusters to newer Kubernetes versions.

 The Kubernetes project is working on a replacement for PodSecurityPolicy.
-Kubernetes v1.22 includes an alpha feature called called [Pod Security Admission](/docs/concepts/security/pod-security-admission/) that is intended to allow enforcing a minimum level of isolation between pods.
+Kubernetes v1.22 includes an alpha feature called [Pod Security Admission](/docs/concepts/security/pod-security-admission/) that is intended to allow enforcing a minimum level of isolation between pods.

 The built-in isolation levels for Pod Security Admission are derived